-Build this beautiful Pottery Barn Knock Off Wooden DIY Barn Star Art for less than $20 in lumber.
+I LOVE this BEAUTIFUL DIY Wooden Barn Star Quilt Art.
+It’s an easy woodworking project you can build for less than $20 in lumber.
 Yay!

-Guys, this Wooden DIY Barn Star Art is my latest obsession.
+Guys, this easy DIY Barn Star Art is my latest obsession.
 I’ve been obsessing over it ever since I saw the Pottery Barn Christmas catalog.
 Have you seen it?
-This Barn Quilt art is absolutely stunning in those photos.
-And, I think it turned out pretty stunning in mine too.
-This Pottery Barn Knock Off Wall Decor is just so so beautiful.
-Can you tell I’m a huge fan? 🙂

 Here’s What You’ll Need

 - 3 – 8′ 1x3 Common Pine or Whiteboard Dimensional Lumber